-1. Is there only one subject where your results do not meet or exceed national averages?
+- Is there only one subject where your results do not meet or exceed national averages?

+Is there a gap between attainment of any key groups?
 If so, how can these effectively be addressed?

 Once you’ve analysed your data and have looked for patterns, make sure you learn from it!